mcleanGit/ecommend/README.md

 ### Associations

-You'll need to execute association methods on your Sequelize models to create the following relationships between them:
+The Sequelize code also executes association methods on the Models to create the following relationships between them:

 * `Product` belongs to `Category`, as a category can have multiple products but a product can only belong to one category.